-One of the most valuable statistics is a non-parametric procedure called Chi Square analysis.
+One of the most valuable and helpful statistics is a non-parametric procedure called Chi Square analysis.
 It is also called the test of “goodness of fit”.
 Its symbol is “x squared” (x²).
 This is a commonly used statistical procedure by many graduate students and faculty.

-Unlike the t-test and ANOVA procedures, the Chi Square analysis is not as powerful to reject the null.
-It does not use the mean or standard deviation for computation; it does not rely on an interval or ratio scaling.
 Because the Chi Square relies on frequency data, its value lays in the statistic’s ability to answer questions about data that are nominal.
 Variables in many settings are measured very often by their categories - and not exact intervals.
 Chi Square allows you to answer important questions with variables measured with nominal or ordinal scales.
+Unlike the t-test and ANOVA procedures, the Chi Square statistic is not as powerful to reject the null.
+It does not use the mean or standard deviation for computation; it does not rely on an interval or ratio scaling.

 Return from chi square analysis to statistical tests.